 Melbourne has a European flair and is famous among coffee lovers and selected as one of the most livable cities of the world many times.

 Adelaide has many famous and beautiful wineries, colonial buildings and stunning wildlife at Kangaroo Island.
+Also, you can go for well-known wine regions tours near Adelaide while visiting Barossa Valley Wineries.
+Know more about Things to do in Adelaide.

 Darwin is famous for lush green national parks and natural surroundings.
 If you love the outdoorsy lifestyle and spectacular wilderness, then don’t miss Darwin.